johnathanvman/F6/index.md

 					}
 					if(unit(s[1]).Positive){
 						if(Math.random()<.5){
-							Entrys[Entrys.length-1] += " CDOM respectfully lowers the depleted girl to the ground, and gives her a goodbye kiss on the forehead."
+							Entrys[Entrys.length-1] += " CDOM respectfully lowers the depleted girl to the GROUND, and gives her a goodbye kiss on the forehead."
 						}else{
 							Entrys[Entrys.length-1] += " CDOM whispers a thank you before she lowers the SUBRACELONG's body to the ground with care."
 						}